Food allergies are commonly triggered by certain nuts, peanuts, shellfish, fish, milk, eggs, wheat, and soybeans.

 People with food allergies must eliminate the foods that trigger their allergies from their diet.

 Desensitization by first eliminating the food, then eating small amounts of the food, or by placing drops of food extracts under the tongue is being studied.
 For example, there is a new peanut preparation that helps make people with peanut allergy less sensitive to peanuts.
-This preparation is still being tested.

 Antihistamines are useful only for relieving hives and swelling.
 Cromolyn, taken by mouth, can also relieve symptoms.
 This form of cromolyn is available only by prescription.